simple-crypto/simple-website/organization.md

 The two main criteria driving the selection of the projects are:
-* Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature to back them up).
+* Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature).
 * Their mid/long-term relevance for emerging industrial applications.

 **Lifetime of the association's projects**

-The typical lifetime of an open source project follows the following steps:
+The typical lifetime of an open source project follows the following stages:
 * <strong><em>Development</em></strong>.
-The selected projects will be developed towards prototype codes with accurate documentation, and their (e.g., physical) security will be evaluated internally, by the association's researchers.
+The selected projects are
+developed towards prototype codes with accurate documentation and test vectors.
+Their (e.g., physical) security is evaluated internally, by the association's researchers.
+More precisely:
+	* Codes are based on standard interfacess (e.g., [AXI](https://en.wikipedia.org/wiki/Advanced_eXtensible_Interface)
+for hardware developments).
+	* Documentation includes a tool for predicting the exact state of an implementation at any given cycle, in order to facilitate worst-case physical security evaluations.
+	* Preliminary security evaluation based on the open source evaluation tools of the association ends with a report describing the best attack vectors found.

+* <strong><em>Public evaluation</em></strong>.

+* <strong><em>Sponsoring</em></strong>.

+* <strong><em>Final release</em></strong>.

 * <strong><em>Public evaluation</em></strong>.
 Once reaching a sufficient level of maturity, the code projects will be submitted to public evaluation.
 Concretely, it means that the open source